arbor-sim/arbor/doc/concepts/labels.rst

 Some common inhomogeneous expression:

 * radius: The radius of the cell at a location.
-* distance: Distance to a locset or region from a location.
+* distance: Distance to a locset or region from a location along the morphology.
 * exp: The exponential function of the return value of an iexpr at a location.

 Expressions